IowaDave/flash-at-firmware-to-esp-01/README.md

 OK
 </pre>

 If so, you are in business.
-Notice that the firmware is Version 1.7.6.0 dated January 2022 and the binary files uploaded to the ESP-01 were compiled in June of 2024.
+How nice it was, in year 2025, to see that the firmware Version 1.7.6.0 is dated January 2022 and the binary files uploaded to the ESP-01 were compiled in June of 2024.

 ## Helpful Links
 I keep the following two links bookmarked on my system for ready reference.